Federal (All States)

 Effective since June 2009, Ordinance 09-04 requires any vendor or contractor providing services of $5,000 or more to the city to use E-Verify to confirm the employment eligibility of any person hired during the contract term.

-As of July 2009, all Georgia public employers as well as contractors and subcontractors performing services within the state for a public employer are required to use E-Verify for all new employees.
-In addition, HB 87, Georgia's Illegal Immigration Reform and Enforcement Act of 2011, makes E-Verify mandatory for many private businesses.
-Private employers in Georgia with 11 or more employees must E-Verify newly hired full-time employees.
-Businesses with 10 or fewer employees are exempt.
+All Georgia public employers as well as contractors and subcontractors performing services within the state for a public employer are required to use E-Verify for all new employees.

 All state agencies and contractors are required to use E-Verify if they want a share of the state's $1.24 billion from the economic stimulus bill.